hmrc/github-admin-report-lambda/README.md

 # github-admin-tool-lambda

 This lambda runs the github-admin-tool in report mode.
+The report will be generated and uploaded to a AWS S3 bucket.

 It creates an image with the tool from [here]("https://github.com/hmrc/github-admin-tool").